 How Eastern Exposure Can Affect Paint Colours

 I’ve received MANY questions from readers wondering which paint colours were best for their east and west-facing rooms.
-The main comment being ‘there seems to be a lot of info out there fir north and south-facing rooms, but nothing for east and west-facing rooms!’
+The main comment being ‘there seems to be a lot of info out there for north and south-facing rooms, but nothing for east and west-facing rooms!’

 Do you want to know why?
 Because they are a total and complete bugger.
 I curse them and throw a quarter in the jar every time (the jar is now full).

 So, I have strapped on my big girl panties and pulled ALL of my thoughts together for you (scary), combined them with my 17 years of colour experience and finally made some sense of it all.
-However, it’s a lot of info, so today we’re focusing on EAST facing rooms (west will come later on a broomstick).
+However, it’s a lot of info, so, today we’re focusing on EAST facing rooms only (west will come later on a broomstick).

 East Facing Light and How it Can Affect Paint Colours

 As we move towards noon, the light will slowly get brighter and whiter and the chances of being judged for day-drinking (which you may be doing shortly) will be greatly reduced.
 This bright light can start to wash colours out and lighten the look of them.

 For example, in the above photo, check out the walls facing you, they are a bit shadowed, but the wall with the TP holder is getting lighter and quite washed-out in comparison as it’s getting a direct hit of eastern light.

 Once we hit noon, the room will be pretty bright without much warmth and will start the downward slide toward a more shaded, cooler look.
 And I don’t mean ‘shade’ as in shadows, but shade as in ‘gray’ and flat.
 Cool colours can do okay at this time of the day, but warm colours can offer some balance and warmth.

 In the afternoon, an east-facing room will look progressively grayer and slightly cooler, with fewer shadows (all of the room is slightly shadowed as a whole) – I can hear the crickets chirping now, oh wait, that’s my phone with a message – which I’ll never check.